Anatoli Kamugisha: Work experience

-In an interview that he gave to the Daily Monitor, in April 2020, Kamugisha explains how borrowing from banks nearly destroyed his business empire.
+In a 2020 interview with the Daily Monitor, Kamugisha explained how borrowing from banks nearly destroyed his business empire.
 At that time, while most of his troubles were behind him, he was not totally out of the weeds yet.

 Kakungulu Housing Estate

 In 2002, Akright acquired 2 mi2 of land from the descendants of Badru Kakungulu for the development of the company's largest planned housing estate in the country, Akright Kakungulu Housing Estate, also referred to as Akright City.
 It is located at Bwebajja, approximately 18 km, by road southwest of Kampala, Uganda's capital, along the Kampala–Entebbe Road.